7.3.19 Conditions of eligibility – sale

 This does not mean that a home must be sold or purchased following each posting.

-Example: A member gets HPSEA for purchase of a home in Melbourne while on posting there.
+Example: A member gets HPSEA for the purchase of a home in Melbourne while this is within their housing benefit location.
 The member is then posted to Brisbane, occupies a Service residence there and keeps the home in Melbourne.
 After that, the member is posted to Sydney.
 They then sell the home in Melbourne and purchase in Sydney.
 If the sale and purchase are within the specified time limits, the member maintains continuity of the sale-purchase cycle.

 Continuity of the sale-purchase cycle is broken if all the actions shown in this table happen.
 This table shows the effect on a member's HPSEA benefit.